Daily Times-Advocate: North County Times (1995-2013)

+In 2002, Howard was acquired by Lee Enterprises.
+In 2008, amid the Great Recession, 10% of staff were laid off, including 25 reporters and editors.
+In 2012, Doug Manchester, owner of U-T San Diego, bought the North County Times for $11.95 million.
+A third of staff was then laid off.
+Subsequently, the print edition of the Times and The California became local editions of U-T called U-T North County Times and U-T Californian.

+In January 2013, the Times' website, including its digital archive, was taken offline.
+The URL was redirected to U-T. In March 2013, the separate U-T North County Times name was dropped and a U-T North County edition produced, which further integrated the U-T with North County-specific pages, while eliminating differences between the two.
+Previously, both the U-T North County Times and the regular U-T were sold side by side at newsstands.

+In May 2013, U-T Californian was terminated, and it was also reported that the distinct content of the North County edition was being de-emphasized, marking an end to the Times.
+In September 2013, the Times 4-acre warehouse and office facility in Escondido was sold for $7 million to the Classical Academy charter school.

+Revival attempts

+In May 2014, two locals launched a monthly bilingual tabloid called the Escondido Alliance, the town's first paper since the Times closed.
+In August 2014, real estate broker Kelly Crews started another monthly paper in Escondido called The Times-Advocate, which the name had fallen into public domain.
+In 2016, Crews sold The Times-Advocate to Justin Salter, owner of the revived Valley Roadrunner.
+Crews also sold his paper's Valley Center edition, which was absorbed into Salter's paper.

 Former staff and contributors

 In 1979 photographer Len Lahman quit his job at the Los Angeles Times to begin a one-year personal project documenting the lives of California's migrant workers and the toll their living and working conditions had taken on them.
 His photo essay, pioneering for its time, was rejected by numerous publications, including National Geographic.
 He finally found a publisher in the Times-Advocate who ran it in 1980 as a 16-page supplement entitled Faces Beyond the Border.
 The following year, Lehman won the Robert F. Kennedy Journalism Award for the piece.
 A 1987–1988 series of stories by Catherine Spearnak for the Times-Advocate and San Diego Magazine on the unsolved murders of San Diego women involved in prostitution led to the establishment of San Diego's multi-agency Metropolitan Homicide Task Force.

 Other staff or contributors who worked for the newspaper in their early careers include: